yasint23/My_Devops/hands-on/Maven/maven-01-using-maven-as-a-build-tool/README.md

 - Show the output ```site``` directory under target directory.

 - Run the command below to install Apache Server.

-# Go to ....maven-experiment]$ cd target/site
-$ python -m SimpleHTTPServer  # This is short way you do not need to do below sudoyum... below

 ```bash
 sudo yum install -y httpd